-ALTERNATIVE FORMS OF ECONOMIC

-EXCHANGE AND MARKET RELATIONSHIP

-LEVEL 5:BUILDING A (NEW) GLOBAL FOOD SYSTEM
+LEVEL 4: ALTERNATIVE FORMS OF ECONOMIC EXCHANGE AND MARKET RELATIONSHIP LEVEL 5: BUILDING A (NEW) GLOBAL FOOD SYSTEM

 It's when organic agriculture goes together with redesign of the agroecosystem at farm and landscape level, that it reaches its true potential.
 Welcome to level 3, where we begin to "redesign systems based on ecological principles".
-Beyond input substitution, this level takes into account "the effects of the integration of plant and animal biodiversity, which enhance complex interactions and synergisms".
+Beyond input substitution, this level takes into account "the effects of the integration of plant and animal biodiversity, which enhance complex interactions and synergisms".129

-This requires integration and aims to further assimilate component parts and diversify systems.
-XIII 130 This can result in different systems.
-131 and occurs in many forms: an integrated XIIV 132 crop-livestock or agropastoral system; integrated forestry-livestock or silvipastoral system; integrated crop-forestry or silvipastoral.
+This requires integration and aims to further assimilate component parts and diversify systems.^{XIII 130} This can result in different systems131 and occurs in many forms: an integrated^{XIV 132} crop-livestock or agropastoral system; integrated forestry-livestock or silvipastoral system; integrated crop-forestry or silviagriculture; integrated crop-livestock-forestry or agrosilvipastoral.
 To this list we can also add polycultures, fish polycultures, mixed herds (species diversity) and intercrops.
-This can also apply "over different scales within field and landscape levels" and it must be "accompanied by organic soil management, water conservation, and harvesting, and general enhancement of agrobiodiversity".
-134
+This can also apply "over different scales within field and landscape levels"133 and it must be "accompanied by organic soil management, water conservation, and harvesting, and general enhancement of agrobiodiversity".134